-After high school, Kristina moved to Boston, MA to attend The Art Institute of Boston.
-She earned her Bachelor’s Degree in Fine Art and made Dean’s list.
-While in college she began working for Beacon Press, creating illustrations for cover stories.
-Right after graduating she was hired as a jr. designer by William H. Sadlier, a Christian curriculum publication on Wall Street.
-Soon after she was hired to work at Scholastic Publishing, NYC as a junior designer and art buyer.
+In 1988 after high school, Kristina moved to Boston, MA, to attend, formally known as The Art Institute of Boston, now Lesley University.
+She earned her Bachelor’s Degree in Fine Art and made Dean’s list her senior year.
+While in college, she began working for Beacon Press, creating illustrations for cover stories.
+After graduating in 1992, Kristina became a Jr. Designer with William H. Sadlier, a Christian curriculum publication on Wall Street in NYC.
+Soon after, she began working as a junior designer and art buyer at Scholastic Publishing, NYC.

-Kristina moved to Longmont, Colorado and became part of the digital illustration boom, creating hundreds of illustrations for Microsoft.
-Kristina was also commissioned to create illustrations for the inside of tea boxes for Celestial Seasonings’-Wellness Teas.
-Kristina started a greeting card company called Oryx Mountain Studios, creating the ABC Endangered Animal Collection.
-The card line sold at Pier One Imports, The San Diego Zoo, The Denver Zoo and Barnes & Noble.
-Caravan International bought the card line from Kristina in the late 1990’s.
+In 1994 Kristina moved to Longmont, Colorado, and became part of the digital illustration boom, creating hundreds of illustrations for Microsoft.
+Later Kristina was Commissioned to create illustrations for the inside tea boxes for Celestial Seasonings’-Wellness Teas.
+And in 1995, Kristina started a greeting card company called Oryx Mountain Studios, creating the ABC Endangered Animal Collection.
+Pier One Imports, The San Diego Zoo, The Denver Zoo, and Barnes & Noble sold Kristina’s cards.
+Caravan International bought the card line from Kristina in 1997.

-Seven years after moving to Central Vermont and having two young children, Kristina was inspired by Eric Carle, the author and illustrator of the “Very Hungry Caterpillar”, who was known for creating unique paper art in his illustrations.
-With the mentoring of two Vermont, retired school teachers, Roger Crowley and Newton Baker, they quickly began to work together to create the first Kids Share Workshop with local Vermont school children.
-Kristina taught the children how to create beautiful paper art to be included into their own artwork and Kristina’s co-created, professional illustrations.
+In 2008, seven years after moving to Central Vermont and having two children, Kristina became inspired by Eric Carle, the author and illustrator of the “Very Hungry Caterpillar,” who was known for creating unique paper art in his illustrations.
+With the mentoring of two Vermont retired school teachers, Roger Crowley and Newton Baker, they quickly began to work together to create the first Kids Share Workshop (first named Portraits for Charity) with local Vermont school children.
+Kristina taught the children how to make beautiful paper art to be included in their artwork and co-created professional illustrations.

-Kristina was hired by Bitsela.com, to create many Jewish illustrations, when she lived in Colorado and after she moved to Vermont.
-And in 2011; New York Times bestselling author Cokie Roberts and Steven V. Roberts, found Kristina on Bitsela.com and called her at Kristina’s home to ask if she would illustrate their book, Our Haggadah: Uniting Traditions for Interfaith Families published by Harper Collins.
+While working to develop KSW, Kristina continued her love of art by working with Bitsela.com creating many Jewish illustrations.
+And in 2011; New York Times bestselling authors Cokie Roberts and Steven V. Roberts found Kristina on Bitsela.com and called her at Kristina’s home to ask if she would illustrate their book, Our Haggadah: Uniting Traditions for Interfaith Families, published by Harper Collins.

-Starting in 2010, Kristina trained volunteers and teamed up with Partners of the Americas to teach Kids Share in Nicaragua, Guatemala, Oregon and Costa Rica, where she traveled and taught on and off for four years in Latin America.
+Starting in 2010, Kristina began training volunteers.
+She teamed up with Partners of the Americas to teach her first international workshops with Kids Share in Nicaragua, Guatemala, Oregon, and Costa Rica.
+Kristina traveled and taught on and off for four years in Latin America.
 She then became a student of the Spanish Language.

-April 2013, Kids Share Workshops was invited to teach the vulnerable children, who survived the school shooting at the Sandy Hook Elementary School in Connecticut.
-Kids Share was invited back in 2015 to teach at the temporary school location.
+April 2013, Kids Share Workshops was invited to teach the vulnerable children who survived the school shooting at the Sandy Hook Elementary School in Connecticut.
+Kids Share was invited back in 2015 to teach at the temporary school.
 The children were happy to see Kids Share return.